groyboy1/GettingAndCleaningDataCourseProject/README.md

 The following actions are performed by the run_analysis.R script to go from the raw data to the tidy data:

-1.The training and the test sets were merged to create one data set.
+1) The training and the test sets were merged to create one data set.
-2.Only the measurements on the mean and standard deviation were extracted for each measurement.
+2) Only the measurements on the mean and standard deviation were extracted for each measurement.
-3.Descriptive activity names were used to name the activities in the data set 4.The data set was appropriately labeled with descriptive variable names.
+3) Descriptive activity names were used to name the activities in the data set
+4) The data set was appropriately labeled with descriptive variable names.
-5.The dataset was summarized using the average of each variable for each activity and each subject.
+5) The dataset was summarized using the average of each variable for each activity and each subject.

 References: